Amberleigh House, Hurdlow GrangeSleeps 8

 - Situated in tranquil a hamlet alongside five other converted holiday barns at Hurdlow Grange

 - Sleeps six - perfect for six but snug for eight, works well if young children are in your group

 - Communal Games Room for the whole site includes a Table Tennis Table and Table Football

 - Our award winning pub country pub The Royal Oak is just under a mile down the lane

-- Desirable position with plenty of walking/cycling routes from the doorstep and great access to the Tissington and High Peak Cycle Trail
+- Sprawling views of fields and open countryside, this desirable position has plenty of walking/cycling routes from the doorstep and great access to the Tissington and High Peak Cycle Trail

 - Market town of Bakewell or spa town of Buxton nearby